deepflowio/deepflow/server/agent_config/README.md

 agent runs on the KVM host.

 Explanation of the options:
-- 0: extracted from tap interface MAC address
+- Interface MAC Address: extracted from tap interface MAC address
-- 1: extracted from tap interface name
+- Interface Name: extracted from tap interface name
-- 2: extracted from the XML file of the virtual machine
+- Qemu XML File: extracted from the XML file of the virtual machine

 #### VM XML Directory {#inputs.resources.private_cloud.vm_xml_directory}